Basic configuration.yaml entry history:

 include (Optional): Configure which components should be displayed.

 - entities (Optional): The list of entity ids to be included to the history.

 - domains (Optional): The list of domains to be included to the history.

 exclude configuration the history displays graphs for every entity (well that’s not exactly true - for instance

 hidden entities or

 scenes are never shown) on a given date.
-If you are only interested in some of the entities you several options:
+If you are only interested in some of the entities you have several options:

 Define domains and entities to